greenelab/deep-review/all-sections.md

 [@1EayJRsI; @lERqKdZJ].
 Both the fine-tuning and reinforcement learning approaches can rediscover known, held-out active molecules.
-The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.
+The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design (e.g. the adaptation of Generative Adversarial Networks (GANs) for molecules).

 ## Discussion